SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 1. Next, you will write the config file to the $HOME/.kube directory by executing the below command.

-     > **Info**: A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl commandline tool (or other clients).
+     > **Info**: A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl command-line tool (or other clients).

    ```
    cd $HOME